 Farmer is one of the earlier victims of Epstein and Maxwell and has filed a suit against the U.S. government for failing to act on her earlier complaint to the FBI of Epstein and Maxwell’s 1996 assault on her.
 She is believed to be the first one to expose to the FBI any of the lurid details of the Epstein and Maxwell scandal.

 The pastel art includes six 3’x4’ scenes.
-Among them is one titled “The Star” depicting Virginia Guthrie rising through a golden star into the night sky over “pedowood” (Hollywood).
+Among them is one titled “The Star” depicting Virginia Guthrie rising through a yellow star into the night sky over “pedowood” (Hollywood).
 She features in a golden dress with the subtitle, “The Child/Movie-star Stolen.”
 She appears almost as a deity released from her struggle, self assured, with expressions neither smiling nor dejected, neither happy nor sad, and rising towards the heavens.
 Virginia Guthrie, took her own life in 2024.

 Another of the pastels titled “La Lune,” (The Moon) shows Ghislaine Maxwell bound in handcuffs and encapsulated under the ocean in a one-windowed tube resembling a small submarine.
 A great white shark is speeding towards and about to prey on her.
 The shark’s side reads “Florida Prison.”
 Other images and items leave clues as to the involvement of Maxwell in the conspiracy.